 As noted in the LTCP in Section B.4, Local Agreements, the Town of Guttenberg does not own its own sewerage facility and contracts out operation of its CSS and wastewater treatment to NBMUA.
 NBMUA conveys and treats wastewater from the Town of Guttenberg at the Woodcliff STP and charges a fixed rate per gallon treated, which is billed to the Town of Guttenberg residents.
-As further noted in Section B.5, Need for Regional Approach, NBMUA - Woodcliff STP and the Town of Guttenberg a regional plan.
-The September 2020 LTCP compiles and summarizes the results of the two individual LTCP's in order to provide a singular, comprehensive LTCP for NBMUA and the Town of Guttenberg and satisfy the requirements of the NJPDES Permits.
+As further noted in Section B.5, Need for Regional Approach, NBMUA - Woodcliff STP and the Town of Guttenberg acknowledged the need for a regional approach and collaborated and worked together to prepare a regional plan.
+The September 2020 LTCP compiles and summarizes the results of the two individual LTCP's in order to provide a singular, comprehensive LTCP for the Town of Guttenberg and NBMUA and satisfy the requirements of the NJPDES Permits.
 This ensures consistency in the development, selection, and implementation of the LTCP alternatives.

-The LTCP as submitted by NBMUA - Woodcliff STP and the Town of Guttenberg outlines the owner/operators of the CSSs and control facilities from the CSO Permittees as follows:
+The LTCP as submitted by the Town of Guttenberg and NBMUA - Woodcliff STP outlines the owner/operators of the CSSs and control facilities from the CSO Permittees as follows: